lineality/Online_Voting_Using_One_Time_Pads/README.md

 #  languages, character-types(language character sets, UTF8 etc), and voting systems

+### Protocols, resources, and tradeoffs:
+- advantages and disadvantages of different frameworks

 ## Opinion Polls Vs. Elections: What is a vote?
 - a history of incorrect pre-election polling
 - factors in polling accuracy